coughingmouse/p-layout/README.md

 ## Usage
 Put your fingers on [awef jtop] or [awef jtoi].
 That is your home row.
 You now use your right pinky to type alphabet without twisting your ankle.

+## Characteristics
+### Benefits
+* Maybe your hands hurt less
+* Numbers make sense: most importantly, keyboard mapping for navigation on Youtube video makes sense
+* If you are trying to learn a new layout anyway, this will take the least time to get used to.

+### Cons
+* If you are not trying to learn a new layout, this will take some, although minimal, time to get used to.

+## Introduction
+### 0
+#### 0.0
+Learning keyboard layout always sucks.

+Learning Qwerty sucked.
+But you got away with it.
+Learning Dvorak sucks because you have to relearn everything anyway.
+TBH you only need to replace P (and T if you are an English user).
+If you already learned Dvorak, it still sucks because you can't use copy--paste intuitively, nor play games without tweaking settings every time.

+#### 0.1
+If you think about it, the position of the special letters suck.
+Not intuitive nor useful.

+#### 0.2
+Ergonomics of normal keyboards suck.
+Home row assumes that your fingers are robot fingers.
+And pretty much every alternative keyboard layouts assume this "Home row" to be asdf jkl;.
+All ergonomic keyboards suck as well, because you either have to relearn typing (e.g. Ergodox, planck) and is not any better tbh, or the keyswitches suck (e.g. Microsoft Ergonomic keyboards).

+### 1
+What if we could (at least partially) fix all this?
+With barely any effort?

 ## Design requirements
 * Game/copy-paste compatible (preserves qwer/asdf/zxcv)